zero1ne/rust-track/challenge_02/README.md

 Notice that we put derived types on both structs: `Debug`, `Clone`, `PartialEq`.
 Leave them as we gave them, although technically it doesn't stop you from implementing them yourself (you don't have to).

-(Hide: can't you write your own implementation of `PartialEq` that just says all cells are equal to each other and sneak through the tests?
+(**Hide**: can't you write your own implementation of `PartialEq` that just says all cells are equal to each other and sneak through the tests?
 You can!
 And if you do, we'll sigh heavily and have to copy-paste eg `assert_ne!(Cell(0), Cell(1))` in each of the affected tests.
 Please don't.)

 ## Collection and multiplication of cells